Cphdat3sem2017f/React/DAT/router4.md

    );
    ```

 6. The path attribute is used to tell the router what component to render `<Route path='/somewhere'/>` will render a component if the URL of the browser has 'somewhere' at the beginning of its path.
-If the path doesnt match anything.
+If the path doesn´t match anything.
 Nothing will be rendered.
 Use `switch` to group routes:

    ```
    <Switch>